This set of Cytogenetics Multiple Choice Questions & Answers (MCQs) focuses on “Restriction Endonuclease”.

 d) The gene was excised out

-Explanation: While all the reasons stand a possibility of being true, under experimental condition it might be due to the restriction enzyme cleaving out GOI considering it a virus.
+Explanation: While all the reasons stand a possibility of being true, under the experimental condition it might be due to the restriction enzyme cleaving out GOI considering it a virus.
 Thus, the E. coli strains need to be restriction deficient but methylation proficient.

 8. Which of the following enzyme air is a neoisoschizomer?